ParkerKain/devblog/content/posts/pythons-double-edged-sword.md

 * Duck Typing is powerful, but can create disconnects between your mocks and the objects they are there to mock
 * When possible - do not pass unused attributes to functions.

+## Follow ups I need to do:

+I feel like this case must be addressed in Clean Code - but I have not read it (despite owning a copy).
+I am going to read at least the first few chapters.